When you study your pathway course online, you can expect to receive an excellent level of support.

 taking you through the set-up process for the online learning platforms you’ll be using

-important dates, study plan and other information you’ll need, so you can start planning your study time
+important dates and other information you’ll need about your studies, so you can start planning your time

 a welcome talk from your course director, who will introduce you to the course

-a virtual parents’ evening during Welcome Week, with a Q&A session with the course director.
+a virtual parents’ session during Welcome Week, often featuring a Q&A with the course director.

 You might find that studying remotely is challenging, and you need further support.
 There’s no need to worry though, as we’ll be here for you at every step of the way.

-Plus, when the time comes for you to progress to your university degree, we’ll hold an online graduation ceremony so you can celebrate with all your classmates!
+Plus, when the time comes for you to progress to your university degree, we’ll hold an online event so you can celebrate your graduation with your classmates!

 Stay connected with social events